-So how did this strange coffee concoction came into existence and why is it supposedly a good idea?
+So how did this strange coffee concoction come into existence, and why is it supposedly a good idea?

-As crazy as it sounds just stay with me and I’ll get to the bottom of this mushroom madness!
+As crazy as it sounds, stay with me, and I’ll get to the bottom of this mushroom madness!

 What Is Mushroom Coffee?

-Apart from the obvious - coffee with mushrooms added - An entrepreneur and 13th-generation farmer Tero Isokauppila, the founder of Four Sigmatic (and really the pioneer of this niche) says that adding mushrooms to coffee is an excellent way to fortify your morning brew.
+Apart from the obvious – ‘coffee with mushrooms added’ – A 13th-generation farmer Tero Isokauppila, the founder of Four Sigmatic (and really the pioneer of this niche), says that adding mushrooms to coffee is an excellent way to fortify your morning brew.